asburr/bigIsland/hallelujah/hallelujah.md

             Hallelu -> _JahReq_ -> Congregation >create> Jah
             Hallelu <- _JanCfm_ <- Congregation

-       5. Hallelu established the streams:
+       5. Hallelu establishes the streams:
             5.1, instructs the receiving Jah to expect a stream;
             5.2  instructs the sending Jah to create the stream and start sending data (act).